MonetDB/MonetDB-PHP/protocol_doc/README.md

 # 4. Commands and queries in a nutshell

 After a successful authentication, the client can start to send requests to the server and read the responses.
-There are 2 main types of requests: Commands and queries.
+There are 3 main types of requests: Commands, queries and interactive queries.

 - **Commands**: They always start with an upper-case `X`.
 Can be used to configure properties of the current session, or to request the next page of a table response.
 Examples:<br><br>